shiyue-li/source/archetypes/default.md

 case_summary: "Cope is an application that helps users track their mental health.
 Progress is measured through the use of a check-in system, calendar, medicine tracker and a summary dashboard.
 I created a minimum viable product for this application."

 # Your team members
-team: ["Alexis Collado", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]
+team: ["Shiyue Li", "Carlos Arcenas", "Kat Uytiepo", "John Palomo"]

 # Roles of your team members
 roles: ["Branding and Identity", "User Interface Design", "Prototyping", "User Research"]